tooledesign/pybna/import.md

 Destination data also comes from OpenStreetMap by default.
-The Importer uses the default destination categories and definitions for the BNA, but you can provide your own instructions for extracting OSM destinations using the `tags` option.
+The Importer uses the default destination categories and definitions for the BNA, but you can provide your own instructions for extracting OSM destinations using the `destination_tags` option.
 To do this, you'll need to create a dictionary of table names and OSM tags that mimics the default baked into the code.

 Importing destinations can be done with:
 ```